 The minimum authorised share capital of the Company is €2.00 represented by two Subscriber Shares of no par value issued at €1.00 each.
 The Subscriber shares are not included in the Net Asset Value of the Company.
-The maximum share capital of the Company is 500,000,300,002 Shares of no par value represented by two Subscriber Shares of no par value, 300,000 (three hundred thousand) Capitalisation Shares of no par value and 500,000,000,000,000 (five hundred billion) Shares of no par value, initially designated as unclassified Shares.
+The maximum share capital of the Company is 500,000,300,002 Shares of no par value represented by two Subscriber Shares of no par value, 300,000 (three hundred thousand) Capitalisation Shares of no par value and 500,000,000,000 (five hundred billion) Shares of no par value, initially designated as unclassified Shares.
 The Directors are empowered to issue up to 500,000,300,002 Shares of no par value designated as Shares of any Class on such terms as they think fit and subject to approval by the Central Bank of Ireland.

-At 31 December 2019 and 28 February 2019, the Company had in issue the Subscriber Shares and unclassified shares representing the redeemable participating shares of the Fund.
-There are no Capitalisation Shares in issue nor were there any in issue during the period ended 31 December 2019 or year ended 28 February 2019.
+At 31 December 2020 and 31 December 2019, the Company had in issue the Subscriber Shares and unclassified shares representing the redeemable participating shares of the Fund.
+There are no Capitalisation Shares in issue nor were there any in issue during the year ended 31 December 2020 or period ended 31 December 2019.

-The two Subscriber Shares in issue are held by CIG Fund Management Company Limited, the former manager of the Company and the Fund.
+The two Subscriber Shares in issue are held by CIG Fund Management Company Limited.
 CIG Fund Management Company Limited is a subsidiary of Sanlam which is also the parent of Sanlam Asset Management (Ireland) Ltd.